SethClydesdale/sceditor-fontawesome/README.md

 This is a command for using all FontAwesome icons in the SCEditor, similar to the emoticons.
 You can find an example [here](http://opensource.olympe.in/ex/scefa/).

+The command for the button can be copied from the repository above, I'll leave an explanation of the two command files.

+**[Simple](https://github.com/SethClydesdale/sceditor-fontawesome/blob/master/button-simple.js) :** The simple button contains the icons in an array without any tooltips when hovering the icons.

+**[Advanced](https://github.com/SethClydesdale/sceditor-fontawesome/blob/master/button-advanced.js) :** The advanced button contains the icons in an object in **class:icon** pairs.
+The class is used as a tooltip when hovering the icon.

-The command for the button can be copied from [here](https://raw.githubusercontent.com/SethClydesdale/sceditor-fontawesome/master/sceditor-fontawesome-button.js), or the repository above.
-Also, make sure to include the [style](https://raw.githubusercontent.com/SethClydesdale/sceditor-fontawesome/master/sceditor-fontawesome-style.css) for the drop down and icons.
+Also, make sure to include the [style](https://github.com/SethClydesdale/sceditor-fontawesome/blob/master/styles.css) for the drop down and icons.
 The first rule can be ignored, but make sure to include the FontAwesome font in your font-family declaration so the icons appear in source mode.

 ### Why can't I see the icons ?